richardklingler/mystrom/README.md

 ### Temperature sensor

-The onboard temperature sensor repsonds to address 0x48 and has the label "LDEA" onits SOT23-5 package.
+The onboard temperature sensor repsonds to address 0x48 and has the label "LDEA" on its SOT23-5 package.
 I am not really sure what device it is actually...but it reports a temperature when using the TMP102 component from ESPHome.

-Normally it reports a high temperature and I am not sure if the PCB is really that warm.
-But I added a filter section to correct the value from the sensor by a factor:

-    filters:
-      - multiply: 0.623

-You might to adjust this value.
-On the other hand, what sense does it make to get the temperature reading from a PCB (o;
+Normally it reports a temperature which is around 10 degress higher than the ambient temperature.
+Not sure what the purpose is of this sensor really. myStrom advertises it as additional feature for monitoring room temperatures.

+Still you might use it as a thermal protection as the sensor reports a much higher temeprature when you switch on a load.